Ryan Gander: Work

-Ryan Gander's body of work is vast and pluralistic.
-The critic Philipp Hindahl wrote in Mousse Magazine: "Gander creates output so diverse that it sometimes is impossible to tell if you are seeing a show by the British artist or a well-curated group show."
+Ryan Gander's body of work is vast, varied and diverse.
+His work is not invested in any single medium or style, he has cultivated a "non-style" that enables him to pursue ideas across many traditionally understood artistic media.
+However, across this work there are preoccupations that Gander returns to: legacies of modernist design, aesthetic value, creativity and education, para-possible and fictional (utopian and dystopian) worlds, and the relationship between art and design.
 This approach is exemplified in his major commission with Artangel titled Locked Room Scenario (2011), in which the visitor enters a totally designed office space in a former trading depot where they are invited to solve the mystery of a group show of fictionalised artists, including their work, to which they are denied access.

-No style style

-Gander's work is not invested in any medium or style as such.
-Suspicious of the positive link between artistic style, medium and work, Gander has cultivated a "non-style" that enables him to pursue ideas across many traditionally understood artistic media.
-Gander stated:

-However, across this work there are preoccupations that Gander returns to: legacies of modernist design, aesthetic value, creativity and education, para-possible and fictional (utopian and dystopian) worlds, and the relationship between art and design.

 The work It Came out of Nowhere, he said staring at an empty space (2012) is a Comme des Garçons document wallet made collaboratively with the artist Jonathan Monk.
 His series of works titled Device #5 (2005) might be functional devices but actually are not.
-His installation at dOCUMENTA (13) titled I need some meaning I can memorise (The Invisible Pull) (2012) presented an empty room with a light breeze circulating.
+His installation at dOCUMENTA (13) titled I need some meaning I can memorise (The Invisible Pull) (2012), presented an empty room with a light breeze circulating.

 In 2015, Gander erected "The artist's second phone", a giant billboard installed outside Lisson Gallery, London, which borrows the aesthetic of vacant Mexican billboards to announce his phone number to all passing.
 The series of works "A lamp made by the artist for his wife" (2013) are ad hoc combinations of products available from most hardware stores to produce a functioning item of furniture.
 Recently, Gander has increasingly used vending machines to distribute works.
+Also in 2015, Gander presented Earnest Hawker (2015), his work in which a performer took on the persona of the artist, at the Performa Biennial.
 At frieze art fair 2019 Time Well Spent (2019) dispensed pebbles for £500 a piece.